libreobjet/open-guide/motivation.md

  ![*The first Reprap and its child by Kocio (CC BY-SA 3.0)*](./images/First_replication.jpg)

-A self replicating machine.
+Reprap project aims to create a self replicating machine.
+This project has grown steadily because most designs used libre licenses, allowing people from all over the world to contribute and improve them.
+Some of the most common printers are based on Prusa i2 and Prusa i3 designs.
 More on http://reprap.org/

 ### Prosthetic hands

  ![*Printed prosthetic hand by Intel free press (CC BY-SA 2.0)*](./images/Printed hand.jpg)

-Cut down the cost of medical equipment production
+Cut down the cost of medical equipment production by using libre designs.
+These prosthesis that can be extensively customized to fit children needs.
+Using digital fabrication tools, such as 3D printers, new pieces can be constructed to accomodate children growth with very low costs.

 ###[star wars stuff]( http://www.thingiverse.com/thing:391664 )